ml4ai/automates/documentation/reports/m3_report_prototype_system/for2py.md

 ### 1. Fortran I/O

-Fortran's file-handling and formatted I/O handling mechanisms have been implemented in the `for2py` IR.
+Fortran's file and formatted I/O handling mechanisms have been implemented in the `for2py` IR.
 This gives us a way to validate the front-end translation by comparing the observable behavior of the generated Python code with that of the original Fortran code.
 In